 Just in case you were wondering, The Escape Artist does not claim to be unbiased.
 So let me declare some of my biases upfront.

 Secondly, I’m biased in favour of my coaching, which clients have described as life-changing.

-Thirdly, I’m shamelessly biased in favour of my coaching clients and make absolutely no apologies for that.
+Thirdly, I’m shamelessly biased in favour of my coaching clients and make absolutely no apology for that.
 Once you are on the team, I will find ways to help you.

 With that out the way, let’s check out this post from Louise, a reader of the site, one of my financial coaching clients and a successful escapee.

 The Escape Artist